Larook/SML_exercises/excercise_2_PCA/readme.md

 ![plots_for_fixing](figures/knn_plotting.png)

-ALMOST DONE
 TODO:
-check this efficiency for training and test sets (I am not sure if its correct) fix the plots - plot also st deviation on the same plots

-- compare test and train data accuracy on 1 plot
+- compare test and train data accuracy on 1 plot [DONE]

 - UPGRADE TO NEW DATA - check if it works there too